 - Once you’re happy with the curve, trim and tuck any excess to hide the end of cinching strand.

 Side-by-Side DIY Candy Cane Dog Tug Toy Comparisons

 I hope the extra information has helped!
 As noted above, helpful information is also available in our DIY Fleece Tug Toy FAQs, Tips, and Troubleshooting Mini-Series, including more about using fleece for toys, troubleshooting common tug toy weaving pattern issues, different end knots for starting and finishing tugs, and factors affecting finished tug toy size.

 And on the subject of factors affecting finished tug toy size, here are the side-by-side finished candy cane toys made for the additional explanation and examples above.
 What a difference!

-All of the DIY candy cane dog tug toys pictured below were made using the same fleece material, cut in the same length and thickness of strips.
-All three candy canes were woven using the simple spiral weaving method.
+All of the DIY candy cane dog tug toys pictured below were made using the same fleece material, cut in the same length and thickness.
+All three candy canes were made with the spiral weaving method.
 The size variations come from the quantity of strips in the weave, as detailed above.
 Look how itty bitty the midpoint start candy cane (red bow) is compared to the full length versions.
 The single strip candy cane (green bow) is long but scrawny compared to the double strip candy cane (white bow).
 Our original red and white candy cane was made the same way as the candy cane with the white bow, using eight strips of fleece (four pairs) for the spiral to make a thick sturdy tug toy.